anthonysicilia/change-that-matters-ACL2022/README.md

 This is the code repository for [The Change that Matters in Discourse Parsing: Estimating the Impact of Domain Shift on Parser Error](https://arxiv.org/abs/2203.11317) to appear in Findings of [ACL 2022](https://www.2022.aclweb.org).

-This research was conducted in conjunction with “PAC-Bayesian Domain Adaptation Bounds for Multiclass Learners” to appear in [UAI 2022](https://www.auai.org/uai2022/).
+This research was conducted in conjunction with [PAC-Bayesian Domain Adaptation Bounds for Multiclass Learners](https://openreview.net/pdf?id=S0lx6I8j9xq) to appear in [UAI 2022](https://www.auai.org/uai2022/).

 Some of the code is shared across repositories as detailed below.